Juniper/terraform-provider-apstra/docs/data-sources/datacenter_ct_bgp_peering_generic_system.md

 ### Optional

 - `bfd_enabled` (Boolean) Enable BFD.
-- `children` (Set of String) Set of JSON strings describing Connectivity Template Primitives which are children of this Connectivity Template JsonPrimitive.
+- `child_primitives` (Set of String) Set of JSON strings describing Connectivity Template Primitives which are children of this Connectivity Template Primitive.
 Use the `primitive` attribute of other Connectivity Template Primitives data sources here.
 - `hold_time` (Number) BGP hold time (seconds).
 - `ipv4_addressing_type` (String) One of `none`, `addressed` (or omit)
 - `ipv4_afi_enabled` (Boolean) IPv4 Address Family Identifier